CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/DHCP-Relays.md

     cumulus@leaf01:~$ cat /etc/default/isc-dhcp-relay
     # Defaults for isc-dhcp-relay initscript
     # sourced by /etc/init.d/isc-dhcp-relay
-    # installed at /etc/default/isc-
+    # installed at /etc/default/isc-dhcp-relay by the maintainer scripts

     #
     # This is a POSIX shell fragment
     #

-        # Specify upstream and downstream interfaces
-        # For example, "-u eth0 -l swp1"
-        INTF_CMD=""

-        # Additional options that are passed to the DHCP relay daemon?
-        OPTIONS=""

-4. Run the following command to start a `dhcrelay` instance, where `<``dhcp-name>` is the instance name or number.

-        cumulus@switch:~$ sudo systemctl start dhcp-relay by the maintainer scripts

-    #
-    # This is a POSIX shell fragment
-    #

-    # What servers should the@<dhcp-name>

-## <span>Configure a DHCP rRelay forward requests to?
+    # What servers should the DHCP relay forward requests to?
     SERVERS=""

     # On what interfaces should the DHCP relay (dhrelay) serve DHCP requests?
     # Always include the interface towards the DHCP server.
     # This variable requires a -i for each interface configured above.
     # This will be used in the actual dhcrelay command
     # For example, "-i eth0 -i eth1"
     INTF_CMD=""

-    # Additional optiwith VRR</span>

-The configuration procedure for DHCP relay with VRR is the same as documented above.

-{{%notice note%}}

-The D <span style="color: #222222;"> HCP relay must run on the SVI and not ons that are passed to the DHCP relay daemon?
+    # Additional options that are passed to the DHCP relay daemon?
     OPTIONS="--giaddr-src"
-</details>e -v0 interface. </span>

-{{%/notice%}}

 ## <span>Troubleshooting</span>